deprimus/Tale/SETUP.md

   <img src="public/setup/tale_audio_sound_channels_objects.png" alt="Tale audio sound channels objects">
 </p>

 Each channel should have an AudioSource component.
-Make the same changes that were listed above in the `Music` channel (uncheck `Play On Awake` etc).
+Make the same changes that were listed above in the `Music` section (uncheck `Play On Awake` etc).
 Each channel should look exactly like the music object.

 #### Voice